CVEO/OBIC-GCN/README.md

 	scipy = 1.7.1
 	xgboost = 1.4.0
 #### Install with Conda-forge
-Creating a new conda environment is recommended.
+Creating a new conda environment is recommended (tested on Windows 10).
 Run this script like:
 `conda create -n gcn python=3.7 gdal tensorflow=1.13.1 tqdm scikit-image pillow scipy xgboost -c conda-forge `